Claire Nottage | December 19th, 2022

 If you currently have a TV package bundled in with your broadband, consider how much of it you want to keep, or even if you want to keep it all.
 Paying for extra channels and TV boxes can soon cause your monthly bill to soar.
 Plus, with so many streaming services available now that you can stop and start from month to month, it is worth reassessing what you really want.

 It's as easy as flicking a switch these days.
-Most providers, including BT, EE, Sky, Plusnet, NOW Broadband, TalkTalk, Direct Line, SSE and Vodafone, operate over the Openreach network, so if you want to switch between any of these providers, it should be a painless process with no need for an engineer visit.
+Most providers, including BT, EE, Sky, Plusnet, NOW Broadband, TalkTalk, Vodafone and so on operate over the Openreach network, so if you want to switch between any of these providers, it should be a painless process with no need for an engineer visit.

 The exception to this is Virgin Media.
 Since Virgin runs its own network, you will need a visit from an engineer to install your new broadband service.
-As an aside, also remember that if you decide you want Sky TV, you may need an engineer to come and install a satellite dish on your property, depending on which Sky TV package you choose.
-You can avoid this completely however by signing up to NOW TV instead.
+As an aside, also remember that if you decide you want Sky TV, it no longer requires a satellite dish, and it's cheaper than it used to be as a result.

 No – or not without penalty at least.
 If you choose to end your contract early you will be subject to early termination fees.
 These are calculated on the basis of how many months you have left to run until your contract expires, which could amount to several hundred pounds, depending on your package.

 Most of the time, as long as your current service is available in your new property, you can take your broadband service with you.
-If you want to cancel when you move – for whatever reason – and you are still mid-contract, you will be charged termination fees.
+If you want to cancel when you move – for whatever reason – and you are still mid-contract, you will be charged termination fees if you can get it at your new address but decide you don't want it.
+If you can't get it you won't be charged.

 If your provider is not supplying you with the minimum speeds agreed when you signed up then you are justified in making a complaint.
 Just bear in mind that broadband speed can be affected by many factors, from the location of your nearest street cabinet to the position of your router inside your property.

-Some providers ask that you return any equipment – whether that is the router or the TV box – and others are not bothered, so it is best to double check and ask your provider directly about this.
+Most providers ask that you return any equipment – whether that is the router or the TV box – while some are not bothered, so it is best to double check and ask your provider directly about this.